Spoliation of Evidence in a Texas Dram Shop Case

 How we stop spoliation in dram shop cases.

-In the hundreds of dram shop cases we’ve litigated, the first step we’ve always taken is sending over what’s called a “spoliation notice.”
+In the hundreds of dram shop cases we've litigated, the first step we've always taken is sending over what's called a letter of spoliation.
 This places the bar on notice that they have a legal duty to preserve everything remotely relevant to our case.
-We take the extra precaution of spelling out exactly what we mean by listing out the specifics we want.
+We take the extra precaution of spelling out exactly what we mean by listing out the specific pieces of evidence we require from the defendant.

 Look at this sample: